-Repair Category 2 Notes The outer walls have a generally stained and weathered appearance with some cracked and bossed render noted.
+Repair Category 1 Notes The outer walls have a generally stained and weathered appearance with some repaired cracking noted.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.